sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

 Propel users are warmly welcome to contribute and create a new bundle for Propel ORM that will be integrated in SonataAdminBundle.

-Install a persistance servise you need and configure it according to their related documentation.
+Install a persistency servise you need and configure it according to their related documentation.

 Step 3: Create Admin class